Gavin1937/WebPicAPI/README.md

 * WeiboPic(url: str)
 * EHentaiPic(url: str)

-All of these classes are derived from super class WebPic
+All of these classes are derived from [super class WebPic](#class-webpic)

 As you see, these classes take a url: str as parameter.
 They will raise a ValueError if inputted url is not belong to their domain.

-You can also call url2WebPic(url: str) if you don't know which class is the url belong to, it will return the correct class object or None if inputted url is unsupported.
+You can also call [url2WebPic(url: str)](#public-functions) if you don't know which class is the url belonging to, it will return the correct class object or None if inputted url is unsupported.

 In every classes above, we provided following interfaces: